OlivierMounicq/CSharpNotes/Basic-Framework/09-LINQ.md

 ####Defered execution

-The query is executed when the method _Next()_ of the iterator is called.
+The query is executed when the method _MoveNext()_ of the iterator is called.

 ```cs
 public class Scientist